University of Geneva: Global rankings

-In 2016, the University of Geneva is ranked 53rd overall in the world according to the Shanghai Ranking.
-In 2012, it was ranked 69th overall in the world according to the Shanghai Ranking, 74th overall according to the QS ranking and 133rd overall according to the THE ranking.
+In 2023, the University of Geneva was ranked 49rd overall in the world according to the Shanghai Ranking.
+It was ranked 125th overall according to the QS ranking and 183rd overall according to the THE ranking.
 In 2006, Newsweek ranked the university 32nd in the world.

 The QS World University Rankings ranked the University of Geneva as follows:

 The Times Higher Education World University Rankings ranked the University of Geneva as follows:

 Subject rankings

 In molecular biology, the impact of the research carried in Geneva was ranked 4th in Europe by Times Higher Education for the period 1999–2009, directly behind the University of Oxford.

-In physics, UNIGE was ranked sixth.
+In physics, the 2024 Shanghai ranking placed the University of Geneva at 3rd place in continental Europe and 15th place globally.

 The QS 2013 subject ranking placed the University of Geneva at the 21st place in the field of Pharmacy and at the 49th place in Philosophy.
 In every subject, the university was ranked in the world's top 200.

 Other rankings

 In the 2013 QS ranking, the university was ranked 24th in the world for most international faculty and 20th in the world for most international student body.
+In 2023, it was ranked 26th best university overall in Europe.